-The 1st time i used an Amiga was in 1990 when my father bought an A500 with a 1084 monitor.
-Me and my older brother were playing like crazy classic amiga games.
+The 1st time I used an Amiga was in 1990 when my father bought an A500 with a 1084 monitor.
+I and my older brother were playing like crazy classic Amiga games.
 My brother was a Dj those years and mastering his techniques on Drum n Bass music.
-I was 10 years old when i first used my A500.
+I was 10 years old when I first used my A500.
 Then Around 1994 one friend gave us Protracker on disk with some sample disks.
-One year later i was experimenting with Drum n Bass music.
+One year later I was experimenting with Drum n Bass music.
 Amiga was more like a creativity computer for me than a gaming machine.
-Thats why i use my amiga for music a lot.
+That’s why I use my amiga for music a lot.

 What is your current configuration?

 My main Amiga for almost daily use is my Vampire V2 A600, 2mb chip ram, midi expansion, Akai S2000 midi sampler, Korg MicrokorgXL+ midi synth, PCMCIA wifi card, external CD-ROM, coffinOS installed.
 This computer was my most not used Amiga back in the days and now combined with my music productivity and the power of the Apollo Core I can use at high speeds programs like DigiBooster for music and expand up to 128 channels tracks if I like but I stick mostly to maximum 8 channels.